flodlan/Lab-Wiki/documents/MEG/meeg-analysis.md

 9. Run ICA analysis to identify and reject components related to eye movements and heart beat (use `ft_componentanalysis`)
 10. Save preprocessed and cleaned data to disk

+In the following [link](https://www.fieldtriptoolbox.org/tutorial/#reading-and-preprocessing-data) you can find a series of Fieldtrip based tutorials to perform all of the preprocessing steps mentioned.

 ## Overview of Analysis Type
 Analyses of MEG data can broadly be divided into sensor-level and source-level analyses.
 The former are done on the level of the MEG sensors, while the latter use some sort of source reconstruction technique to estimate activity and specific **source locations**.